 The Australian Government has various funding streams and initiatives that can support environmental, agricultural and community development projects.
 A cornerstone is the National Landcare Program (further detail below).
 The following sites are a useful starting point to regularly check and monitor opportunities.

-Department of Agriculture, Water and the Environment – funding programs and opportunities that aim to protect the environment and heritage, and promote climate action.
+Department of Climate Change, Energy, the Environment and Water funding programs and opportunities that aim to protect the environment and heritage, and promote climate action.

 Australian Government Grant Connect –